-The University of Texas System Supply Chain Alliance will be publishing an RFP the week of Monday, May 1, 2017 for the selection of a Preferred Supplier for \\\\\\\ through The University of Texas MD Anderson Cancer Center's Jaggaer (formerly SciQuest) e-Sourcing tool.
-We are very interested in your company's participation and have invited you to register as a potential supplier.
+The University of Texas System Supply Chain Alliance will be publishing a n RFP the week of Monday, June 13, 2022 for the selection of a Preferred Supplier for through The

+University of Texas MD Anderson Cancer Center's Jaggaer (formerly SciQuest) e-Sourcing tool.
+We are very interested in your company's participation and invite you to register as a potential supplier.